AmnestyInternational/amnestyinternational.github.com/_posts/2014-06-28-random-hacks-of-kindness.md

 ---
 layout: post
-title: Random Hacks of Kindness Ottawa 2014
+title: Amnesty International Digital at Random Hacks of Kindness Ottawa
 ---

-Greg, Jackson, and team get to work on VISOR, a visibility-enhancing and learning tool
+We start building VISOR, a protest-data tool

 -----

-## Project VISOR at RHOK Ottawa
+## Project VISOR at RHOK Ottawa Spring 2014

 VISOR is a data platform for collecting, measuring, and distributing information from protest-type events.
 VISOR was born at Random Hacks of Kindness Ottawa 2014.